kpavlis/image-analysis/README.md

 5. 🧪 **Evaluation**
    A subset of target images is randomly selected, and the top 4 matches are retrieved.
 The system calculates the average similarity score to evaluate retrieval accuracy.

+## 🎯 Purpose

+This project was created to explore how we can retrieve visually similar images from a dataset without using labeled data.
+By combining deep feature extraction with a hypergraph-based ranking algorithm, the system identifies and ranks images based on visual similarity. **It is developed solely for academic and research purposes.**

 ## 🧠 Technologies Used